aHaim27/Remote_Workstation/README.md

 # 🖥️🛜 Remote Workstation – Project Overview

-This repository documents the process of building a powerful remote-access workstation, designed to complement my MacBook Pro and expand its capabilities for ethical hacking and high-performance tasks.
+This repository documents the process of building a powerful remote-access workstation, designed to compliment my MacBook Pro and expand its capabilities for ethical hacking and high-performance tasks.

 # 🧠⚙️ Thought Process